moxystudio/next-sitemaps/README.md

 ])
 ```

-You can also specify parameters to this plugin
+You can also specify options to this plugin:

 | Parameter         | Default                | Links                |
 |:-------------|:--------------------------:|--------------------------:|